Information-Guided Sampling for Low-Rank Matrix Completion: Numerical examples

 \subsection{Collaborative filtering}

-Finally, we investigate the performance of \texttt{MaxEnt} on two collaborative filtering datasets.
-The first, `Jester', is collected from the Jester Online Joke Recommender System \cite{Gea2001}.
-Jester contains anonymous user ratings (from -10 to +10) on a test bank of 100 jokes; Figure \ref{fig:jokes} shows some of the arguably better jokes in this test bank.
-Here, the goal of completing $\bm{X}$ from incomplete observations $\bm{Y}_{\Omega}$ can be viewed as {\it deducing the joke preferences of each person} from a partial survey of their ratings.
-The proposed sampling scheme \texttt{MaxEnt} then provides guidance on which user and joke to \textit{query} next, so that maximum information is gained on the joke preferences of the entire community.
-The second dataset, `MovieLens', contains anonymous ratings (from 1 to 5) for 1,000 users on 1,700 movies.
-For this dataset, \texttt{MaxEnt} sheds light on which user and movie to \textit{query} next, so that maximum information is gained on the movie preferences of the full userbase.
+Next, we apply \texttt{MaxEnt} to two collaborative filtering datasets.
+The first, `Jester', is collected from the Jester Online Joke Recommender System \cite{Gea2001} -- a test bank of 100 joke ratings from 500 users.
+The second, `MovieLens', is a database of movie ratings for 300 users on 1,700 movies.
+For Jester, $N_{ini}=500$ initial samples are collected, with $N_{seq} = 1,000$ entries observed sequentially; for MovieLens, $N_{ini}=300$ and $N_{seq}=1,500$.
+This is then replicated 10 times to measure error variability.
+The heuristics from Section \ref{sec:me} are used to speed up the sampling procedure.

-The simulation settings are as follows.
-For Jester, we randomly select $m_1=500$ users with completed ratings for all $m_2=100$ jokes, and take the resulting ratings matrix as $\bm{X}$. \texttt{MaxEnt} is then compared with uniform sampling, with an initial design of $N_{ini}=500$ observations and an additional $N_{seq} = 1,000$ observations taken sequentially.
-For MovieLens, we first pick the $m_1=300$ users and $m_2=300$ movies with most ratings, and obtain $\bm{X}$ by completing the incomplete ratings from these users and movies. \texttt{MaxEnt} is then compared with uniform sampling, with $N_{ini}=300$ and $N_{seq}=1,500$.
-This procedure is replicated 10 times to provide a measure of error variability.
-Since these matrices are quite large, the fully-Bayesian implementation of \texttt{gibbs.mc} can be time intensive, so we employ the computational speed-ups detailed in Section \ref{sec:algo} for efficient active sampling.

-Figure \ref{fig:jester} shows the averaged errors and the 25-th/75-th error quantiles using \texttt{MaxEnt} and uniform sampling, for the Jester and MovieLens datasets.
+Figure \ref{fig:jester} shows the resulting errors using \texttt{MaxEnt} and uniform sampling.
 Two observations are of interest.
-First, \texttt{MaxEnt} yields noticeably lower \textit{initial} errors to uniform sampling at all error quantiles, which again demonstrates the importance of a balanced initial sample.
-Second, the improvement gap between \texttt{MaxEnt} and uniform sampling grows larger as entries are observed sequentially, more so than from simulations.
-One reason for this is that high row and column coherences are present in both datasets -- there may be users who are overly critical in their ratings, or jokes or movies which are particularly good or bad.
-By first (a) identifying these preference structures via subspace learning from the UQ model, then (b) incorporating this into an active learning procedure which maximizes information on $\bm{X}$, the proposed method offers an effective way of learning the underlying ratings matrix from partial observations.
+First, \texttt{MaxEnt} yields lower initial errors to uniform sampling, which again demonstrates the importance of a balanced initial sample.
+Second, the gap between \texttt{MaxEnt} and uniform sampling grows larger as entries are observed sequentially, more so than from simulations.
+One reason is that high coherences are present in both datasets -- there may be users who are overly critical, or jokes or movies which are particularly good.
+By (a) identifying these preference structures via Bayesian subspace learning, then (b) incorporating this into an information-theoretic sampling procedure, \texttt{MaxEnt} offers an effective way of learning the full rating database from partial observations.